unitedastronomer/miscellaneous-hackintosh-guides/Atheros_Wifi_Monterey_and_newer/README.md

 #### Some steps can be simplified.
 * Instead of forcing OCLP to root patch, you can just tweak your config so OCLP will automatically detect **"Legacy Wireless"** _out of the box_.

-Actually, someone had made a more simplified [guide](https://github.com/aleelmaitro/Hackintosh-Atheros-Wi-Fi-Legacy-Cards), consider the following below as supplemental.

 ## Steps